-To stimulate and provide high-quality professional Dutch language theatre in the Netherlands.
+To stimulate and provide high-quality professional English language theatre in the Netherlands.
 Our theatre is based in the very international city of The Hague and its surrounding area with interesting locations and venues.

 STET's present and future